dgc-network/dgc-platform-v1/examples/splinter/README.md

     ```
     root@splinterd-beta:/# splinter circuit list --url http://splinterd-beta:8085
     ID            MANAGEMENT MEMBERS
-    01234-ABCDE   grid       alpha-node-000;beta-node-000
+    01234-ABCDE   dgc-platform       alpha-node-000;beta-node-000
     ```

     ```
     root@splinterd-alpha:/# splinter circuit list --url http://splinterd-alpha:8085
     ID            MANAGEMENT MEMBERS
-    01234-ABCDE   grid       alpha-node-000;beta-node-000
+    01234-ABCDE   dgc-platform       alpha-node-000;beta-node-000
     ```

-## Demonstrate Grid Smart Contract Functionality
+## Demonstrate dgc-platform Smart Contract Functionality

 **Note:** To simplify this procedure, the example `docker-compose.yaml` file defines environment variables for the ``gridd-alpha`` and ``gridd-beta`` containers.
-These variables define the Grid daemon's key file and endpoint, so you don't have to use the `-k` and `--url` options with the `grid` command in this section.
+These variables define the dgc-platform daemon's key file and endpoint, so you don't have to use the `-k` and `--url` options with the `dgc-platform` command in this section.

 The following environment variables apply only to this example.
-If you want to override these values, you can edit `docker-compose.yaml` to redefine the variables, or you can use the associated option with the `grid` commands in steps 3 through 10.
+If you want to override these values, you can edit `docker-compose.yaml` to redefine the variables, or you can use the associated option with the `dgc-platform` commands in steps 3 through 10.

-- `GRID_DAEMON_KEY` defines the key file name for the Grid daemon, as generated by the `docker-compose.yaml` file.
+- `GRID_DAEMON_KEY` defines the key file name for the dgc-platform daemon, as generated by the `docker-compose.yaml` file.
 Use `-k <keyfile>` to override this variable on the command line.